Published on May 23rd, 2015 | by Pro Wrestling Stories0

 So put your seat upright, fasten your seatbelt – there may be some turbulence along the way…

-(Warning: inevitably, some of the language you are about to read is a of a ‘colorful’ nature.
+(Warning: inevitably, some of the language you are about to read is of a ‘colorful’ nature.
 Discretion, etc, is advised.)

 “Vince at the time was chartering flights.
 We weren’t on commercial flights – we’d rent a whole plane.
 We had a 747 – all ours.
 Meaning [not only] all the wrestlers [but also] the TV crew.
 So we have every cameraman, all the girls that make the costumes, tour managers, everybody – a full plane of WWE people.

 Now with that comes – and I bet you Vince has not done it since – a full and open bar.
-And what I mean by that is…a plane filled with alcoholic wrestlers at the end of a gruelling tour.
+And what I mean by that is…a plane filled with alcoholic wrestlers at the end of a grueling tour.
 So think about it…it’s like the last day of school…”

 “It was brewing…everybody had their different little deals they were doing…some people were doing GHB [Gamma-Hydroxybutyric acid], getting pilled-up – whatever, you know…

-You could buy [GHB] in the healthfood store.
+You could buy [GHB] in the health food store.
 It was legal, so that was the reason everyone was doing it.
 But it…fucked…you…up…”